emfeltham/Typst.jl/README.md

 =#
 @inline save2(name, fg) = save(name, fg; pt_per_unit = 2)

+# Short captions are used in the list of figures or the list of tables
+short_caption = "Effect of village size above or below 150"
+# Long captions appear with the figure itself
-short_caption = "Effect of village size above or below 150" caption = "(a) Effect of village size above or below Dunbar's number with respect to accuracy in network cognition.
+caption = "(a) Effect of village size above or below Dunbar's number with respect to accuracy in network cognition.
 LHS: Grey bands that surround the effect estimates represent bootstrapped 95% confidence ellipses.
 RHS: Bands represent 95% confidence intervals (see Methods for details). (b) Distribution of village sizes, with Dunbar's number (150) (yellow line) and average size (black line)."

+#= generate two files
+(1) a ".typ" that includes figure information for Typst, and (2) the image file (e.g., "plot.svg") that is called in the ".typ" file.
+=#
 figure_export(
     filenamepath,
     fg, # Makie figure